CSD-FOSS-Team/genume/scripts/PROTOCOL.md

     - A string representing the host version that is running this script.
 If this variable is not set, then your executable is probably getting run in a terminal.

 2. `MASTER_CATEGORY`
-    - Contains the name of the category that will contain any new subcategory/value created by this executable.
+    - Contains the name of the root category of the current child.
+Any new entries will go under this category.

 ### Communicating with the host